 There are a number of viable options being explored, such as reusing batteries for less demanding functions like utility-scale peak-demand response; there is also potential to recycle RRE and other materials to reduce the demand for new raw materials, which would lower the carbon emissions associated with battery production.

 The EV manufacturing process, largely due to the production of lithium-ion batteries, is more energy intensive than manufacturing traditional cars.
 Considering that roughly 50% of manufacturing-related emissions are due to electricity usage during the battery production process, the carbon intensity of EV manufacturing is set to decrease in coming decades as cleaner energy sources penetrate the electricity grid.

 As cleaner energy sources become more prevalent, the emissions related to the EV fuel cycle will also decrease.
 In many places around the world, there are already clean energy alternatives.
 Whether you have an EV or not, powering your home and life with renewable energy is a superb way to reduce your own emissions and embrace the wave of sustainable living.

 While there is still room for improvement, the undeniably cleaner-driving electric vehicles are proven to contribute less greenhouse gas emissions over their lifespan than conventional cars.
 This makes them better for the environment and paves a bright road ahead for society.
-Compare gasoline powered cars with electric vehicles to understand the difference in cost or visit our EV FAQ page to learn more.
+Also, with some of the best EV charging app solutions on the market, owners of electric vehicles can now optimize their driving experience better than ever before.
+With all benefits mentioned, feel free to Compare gasoline powered cars with electric vehicles to understand the difference in cost or visit our EV FAQ page to learn more.